AG Studio: Build dashboards using native components in web apps. Join us for a webinar on 28th July at 2pm UTC+1 Register

 There are two main types of data source:

-- Sync Data for data which has already been loaded in the application.
+• Sync Data - for data already loaded in the application.

-- Async Data for data which is lazy loaded on demand.
+• Async Data - for data lazily loaded on demand.

 See Sharing & Caching Data to reuse one data source across multiple instances of Studio.